da-mago/Vimspector_configuration/README.md

 ## Do you want to know more about Vimspector configuration files?
 Read comments in the repo configuration files and, of course, read official Vimspector github info.

+## Other useful links
+\
+You're not sudo.
+How to install a newer python package? https://ernie55ernie.github.io/python/2016/11/11/install-python-packages-for-local-user-without-sudo.html